tachyons/botframework-ruby/README.md

 ## Emulator

-You can use botframework emulator for testing your bot in local system.
+You can use Bot Framework Emulator for testing your bot in local system.
 * Download https://github.com/Microsoft/BotFramework-Emulator
 * run `rackup` in the bot directory
-* Give url(default url for rackup is `localhost:9292`) and botframework credentials in the emulator
+* Give url(default url for rackup is `localhost:9292`) and Bot Framework credentials in the emulator

 ![emulator1](images/emulator1.png)
 ![emulator2](images/emulator2.png)